JoeyStanley/real/resources.md

 * Edward Tufte is a statistician known for his series of four books that focus on best practices in the presentation of data:  [*The Visual Display of Quantitative Information*](https://www.edwardtufte.com/tufte/books_vdqi), [*Envisioning Information*](https://www.edwardtufte.com/tufte/books_ei), [*Visual Explanations*](https://www.edwardtufte.com/tufte/books_visex), and [*Beautiful Evidence*](https://www.edwardtufte.com/tufte/books_be).
 I haven't read them, but have thumbed through them and they look very cool.
 As a practical application of them, [this page](http://motioninsocial.com/tufte/) by Lukasz Piwek shows how to implement many of these visualizations in R. You can also use `ggthemes` to get some of this implementation.

 * Joey Cherdarchuk of [Darkhorse Analytics](https://www.darkhorseanalytics.com) has put together some really succinct presentations on how to simplify things you might put in a paper like [maps](https://www.darkhorseanalytics.com/blog/data-looks-better-naked-maps-edition), [charts](https://www.darkhorseanalytics.com/blog/salvaging-the-pie), [tables](https://www.darkhorseanalytics.com/blog/clear-off-the-table), and [reducing the data to ink ratio](https://www.darkhorseanalytics.com/blog/data-looks-better-naked).

+* In case you've wanted to make animations in R, be sure to check out Thomas Lin Pedersen's [gganimate](https://gganimate.com) package.

 ### Working with Text